 Abstract.
-Hall current variations in different time sectors during six magnetic storms of the summer seasons in 2003 and 2005 are examined: three storms in the day-night meridional sector and three storms in the dawn-dusk sector.
-The sequence of the phenomena, their structure, positions and the strength of the polar (PE) and the auroral (AE) Hall electrojets were investigated using scalar magnetic field measurements obtained from the CHAMP satellite in accordance with the study of Ritter et al. (2004a).
-We analyzed the correlations of the PE and AE as well as the obtained regression relations of the magnetic latitude MLat and the electrojet current intensity I with auroral and ring current activity, the interplanetary magnetic field, and the Newell et al. (2007) coupling function for the state of the solar wind.
+Hall current variations in different time sectors during six magnetic storms from the summer seasons in 2003 and 2005 (Ritter, 2018) are examined, namely three storms in the day-night meridional sector and three storms in the dawn-dusk sector.
+The sequence of the phenomena, their structure and positions, and the strength of the polar (PE) and the auroral (AE) Hall electrojets were investigated using scalar magnetic field measurements obtained from the CHAllenging Minisatellite Payload (CHAMP) satellite in accordance with the study of Ritter et al. (2004a).
+We analyzed the correlations of the PE and AE as well as the obtained regression relations of the magnetic latitude MLat and the electroiet current intensity I with auroral and ring current activity, the interplanetary magnetic field, and the Newell et al. (2007) coupling function for the state of the solar wind.
 The following typical characteristics of the electrojets were revealed:

-The PE appears in the daytime sector at MLat~80°-73° with a westward or an eastward direction depending on the IMF By component (By<0 nT or By>0 nT).
-Changes of the current flow direction in the PE can occur repeatedly during the storm, but only due to changes of the IMF By orientation.
-The PE increases with the intensity of the IMF By component from I~0.4 A/m for By~0 nT up to I~1.0 A/m for By~23 nT.
-The MLat position of the PE does not depend on the direction and intensity of the By component.
+The PE appears in the daytime sector at MLat ~ 80° -73°, with a westward or an eastward direction depending on the interplanetary magnetic field (IMF) B_y component ($B_y < 0 \,\text{nT}$ or $B_y > 0 \,\text{nT}$).
+Changes in the current flow direction in the PE can occur repeatedly during the storm, but only due to changes in the IMF B_y orientation.
+The PE increases with the intensity of the IMF B_y component from $I \sim 0.4 \,\text{Am}^{-1}$ for $B_y \sim 0 \,\text{nT}$ up to $I \sim 1.0 \,\text{Am}^{-1}$ for $B_y \sim 23 \,\text{nT}$.
+The MLat position of the PE does not depend on the direction and intensity of the B_y component.

-There is no connection between MLat and I in the PE with the symmetric part of the magnetospheric ring current (index SymH).
-There is a correlation between I in the PE and the AsyH index, but only a very weak interconnection of this index with the MLat of the PE.
+There is no connection between MLat and I in the PE and the symmetric part of the magnetospheric ring current (index SymH).
+There is a correlation between I in the PE and the

+AsyH index, but only a very weak interconnection of this index with the MLat of the PE.

-Substorms occurring during daytime before the storm main phase are accompanied by the appearance of an eastward electrojet (EE) at MLat~64° and then also of a westward electrojet (WE).
-In the nighttime sector, a WE appears at MLat~64°.
+Substorms occurring before the storm's main phase are accompanied by the appearance of an eastward electrojet (EE) at MLat ~ 64° as well as that of a westward electrojet (WE).
+In the nighttime sector, a WE appears at MLat ~ 64°.
 During the main phase both electrojets persist.

-The daytime EE and the nighttime WE shift toward subauroral latitudes of MLat \sim 56° and grow in intensity up to I \sim 1.5 A/m.
-The WE is then located about 6° closer to the pole than the EE during evening hours and about 2°-3° during daytime hours.
+The daytime EE and the nighttime WE shift toward sub-auroral latitudes of MLat ~ 56° and grow in intensity up to $I \sim 1.5$ A m-1.
+The WE is then located about 6° closer to the pole than the EE during evening hours and about 2°-3° closer during daytime hours.